-- 1. Use the best source available, in order of preference: - microbiologically safe groundwater, - surface water with soil passage such as artificial recharge or bank filtration, - direct treatment of surface water in a multiple barrier treatment; - Use a preferred physical process treatment such as sedimentation, filtration and UV-disinfection.
-If absolutely necessary, also oxidation by means of ozone or peroxide can be used, but chlorine is avoided; - 3.
-Prevent ingress of contamination during distribution; - Prevent microbial growth in the distribution system by production and distribution of biologically stable (biostable) water and the use of biostable materials; - 5.
+- 1. Use the best source available, in order of preference: - microbiologically safe groundwater, - surface water with soil passage such as artificial recharge or bank filtration, - direct treatment of surface water in a multiple barrier treatment; - 2.
+Use a preferred physical process treatment such as sedimentation, filtration and UV-disinfection.
+If it cannot be avoided, also oxidation by means of ozone or peroxide can be used but chlorine is not used; - 3.
+Prevent ingress of contamination during distribution; - 4.
+Prevent microbial growth in the distribution system by production and distribution of biologically stable (biostable) water and the use of biostable materials; - 5.
 Monitor for timely detection of any failure of the system to prevent significant health consequences.